 Following this orientation, you will be ready to volunteer for any of City Harvest’s general projects, most of which are in-person, including (but not limited to) Mobile Markets, Agency Network Support, and Food Rescues.
 When their Nutrition Education program resumes, you will also be able to attend a Nutrition Education training which will allow you to volunteer for Cooking Demos, Shopping Tours, and Nutrition Education Courses.

-Upcoming orientations are scheduled on:
+The next orientations are scheduled for:

 Join other Engage volunteers team members in baking cookies or other items together on Zoom, each from their own kitchens.
 The cookies will be delivered to various programs that support neighbors in need.
 One group of baking volunteers has an Upper East Side focus, another has an Upper West Side focus.
 Please email Rabbi Brian at firstname.lastname@example.org if you are potentially interested in this opportunity.